RaquelRaquel/Portfolio/Separate_Duplicates_from_Dataset.md

 ### Part 2 (Using a Dictionary)
 <br>
-Below, we created a dictionary to retain all apps with their highest number of reviews (and no duplicates).
-To start, we created an empty dictionary called `review_max`.
+We create a dictionary to retain all apps with their highest number of reviews (and no duplicates).
+To start, we create an empty dictionary called `review_max`.
 A for-loop is created to go through each record for the Android dataset.
 Initially, all app-names will be deposited into the `review_max` because they did not exist there before.
 Afterwards, if the app-name is found in `review_max` dictionary and if the number of reviews for the app (in the dictionary) is less than the number of reviews being presented in the iteration, then the higher value of number of reviews is updated into the dictionary.

 ```python